Jaguar Land Rover Expansion at Whitley

 A huge programme of related projects has been bubbling away in the south-west corner of Coventry for 4-5 years.

 First of all the £450 million Gateway project was proposed for a 700 acre site to the south, north, and east of Coventry airport at Baginton.
 Despite being approved by both Coventry City Council, and Warwickshire District Council in June 2013 there was strong opposition from Greenbelt campaigners.
-This forced the project to be refered to government planning authorities and the project was ultimately rejected in February 2015 as being too disruptive and detrimental to green belt land.
+This forced the project to be referred to government planning authorities and the project was ultimately rejected in February 2015 as being too disruptive and detrimental to green belt land.

 In the news recently though is the approval by government for a £500 million expansion of Jaguar Land Rover (JLR).
 JLR are set to expand their engineer centre onto “Whitley South”, this land is in fact the very same piece of land that represented “Gateway North”.
 This has involved cooperation, or conflict, between many stakeholders representing interested parties in developing, or opposing, the planned development.
 These stakeholders include: